seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 ## GitHub pro

 It has been decided that when I get my account back, I will pay the $7.00/month ($84.00/year) for GitHub Pro.
 This way, I can get better support, and also have the `Pro` label.

+I am still in the process of getting GitHub pro.
+I am procrastinating on it. - 2022, Wednesday, August 31st

 ## Microsoft